Rachel-Thu/P2_Banking_Industry/README.md

 ## How to Use

 1. Download or clone the repository to your local machine
-2. Open the P2_ProjectFile(May).xlsx file using Microsoft Excel
+2. Open the P2_ProjectFile(May).xlsx workbook in Microsoft Excel
 3. Review the datasets in the cleaned data sheets for understanding the input data
 4. Follow the step-by-step analysis tabs (KP01 to KP06) to see the data processing and segmentation workflow
 5. Explore the pivot tables and visualization charts to gain insights on customer segments